Peterfrontenddev1/Create-Decimal-Numbers-with-JavaScript/README.md

 This can lead to rounding errors.

+                                                  QUESTION

   Create a variable myDecimal and give it a decimal value with a fractional part (e.g. 5.7).